cloudxabide/jetsons.lab/README.md

 | Automation - Edge Image Building   | tbd |

 ### Considerations:
-Tekton vs Jenkins
+Need to find products to fill the empty spots (above)

 ## Executive Summary
 We will be creating Infrastructure to accommodate a secure software pipeline from the time a developer commits code in to a Repo to when it's running on an Edge or Far Edge device.
+Additionally, we will introduce rigor and testing in to the SDLC.

 The following images should help visualize what we are trying to accomplish: